git-mosis/code-trails/Sept-1-25-understanding-cosine-simularity.md

----
-layout: post
-title: "RAG at Heart - Understanding Cosine Simulairty"
-permalink: /Sept-11-25-is-cosine-a-hoax/
----
 ## Introduction

-#### Understanding Cosine Similarity in Text Analysis
+#### RAG at Heart - Understanding Cosine Simulairty

-At its core, when comparing a question to an answer, RAG represents each as a vector in a multi-dimensional space and then calculates the angle between those vectors using the cosine formula.
+At its core, when comparing a question to an answer, one way RAG represents retrevial is encoding text as a vector in a multi-dimensional space and then calculates the angle between those vectors using the cosine formula.
 This gives a numerical measure, in terms of degrees or cosine values, of how similar the question and answer it is based off of "distance."
 This is done using the `cosine simularity`.

 #### What is Cosine Similarity?